-The 2016 judging panel featured executives from some of the leading corporate, NGO, media and academic institutions.
-Together their wealth of experience made for an in-depth judging discussion that ensured we showcased the best leading responsible business strategies on the night.
+The 2017 judging panel features executives from some of the leading corporate, NGO, media and academic institutions.
+Together, their combined wealth of experience will make for an in-depth judging experience to ensure we showcase the best responsible business strategies on the night!

 Head of Brand Strategy, NokiaRead more

-Christine started her career in 1996 with Newbridge Networks in Canada.
-She graduated with a Master's in the History of Technology and International Relations and a B.A. in History and International Politics from the University of Ottawa.
-She also completed the Management Acceleration Programme at INSEAD Business School in France.
-She is an advisory member of Ethical Corporation in London and previously served as Board member for the Alcatel-Lucent Foundation, the Telecoms Industry Dialogue on Human Rights and the European Internet Foundation.
+Graduating with a Master's in the History of Technology and International Relations and a B.A in History and International Politics from the University of Ottawa, Christine also completed the Management Acceleration Programme at INSEAD Business School in France.

 Journalist, The GuardianRead more